UniversalDependencies/UD_Basque-BDT/README.txt

 License: CC BY-NC-SA 3.0
 Genre: news fiction
 Contributors: Aranzabe, Maria Jesus; Atutxa, Aitziber; Bengoetxea, Kepa; Diaz de Ilarraza, Arantza; Goenaga, Iakes; Gojenola, Koldo; Uria, Larraitz

+* CHANGELOG 1.1 -> 1.2

+- The size increased since v1.1 after adding a new set of sentences from BDT which include previously non-treated phenomena like multiwords, entities and complex post-positions
+- Some errors in POS have been fixed (related to some SCONJ that were in fact Verbs)
+- Dev/Test/Train overlapping sentences have been removed